Your Food, Simplified — movewell.

 Stock your freezer with frozen veggies

-Frozen veggies are just as nutritious as fresh and they never go bad.
-Broccoli, edamame, mixed veggies... throw them in the microwave for 5 minutes and you have a side dish done.
-Keep your freezer stocked always.
+Just as nutritious as fresh and they never go bad.
+Throw them in the microwave for 5 minutes and you have a side dish done.

 🫙